Korean Seon: Jogye Order

-Joseon (1392-1897)
+Joseon (1392–1897)

 Suppression

 At the end of Goryeo and during Joseon the Jogye Order was combined with the scholarly schools.
 It lost influence under the ruling class, which embraced neo-Confucianism.
 Buddhism was gradually suppressed for the next 500 years.
 The number of temples was reduced, restrictions on membership in the sangha were installed, and Buddhist monks and nuns were literally chased into the mountains, forbidden to mix with society.
 Joseon Buddhism was first condensed to Seon and Gyo.
 Eventually, these were further reduced to the single school of Seon.

 Giwha wrote an important treatise in defense of Buddhism, the Hyeonjeong non.
 In the tradition of earlier philosophers, he applied Essence-Function and Hwaeom (sa-sa mu-ae, "mutual interpenetration of phenomena").

 During Joseon, the number of Buddhist monasteries dropped from several hundred to a mere thirty-six.
 Limits were placed on the number of clergy, land area, and ages for entering the sangha.
 When the final restrictions were in place, monks and nuns were prohibited from entering the cities.
 Buddhist funerals, and even begging, were outlawed.
 A few rulers temporarily lifted the more suppressive regulations.
 The most noteworthy of these was the Queen Munjeong.
-The queen had deep respect for the brilliant monk Bou (보우, 普雨; 1515–1565), and installed him as the head of the Seon school.
+The queen had deep respect for the monk Bou (보우, 普雨), and installed him as the head of the Seon school.

 Seosan

 Buddhist monks helped in repelling the Japanese invasions of Korea (1592–98).
 Monks were organized into guerrilla units, which enjoyed some instrumental successes.
-The "righteous monk" (義士; uisa) movement was led by Hyujeong (1520–1604), a Seon master and the author of a number of important religious texts.
+The "righteous monk" (義士; uisa) movement was led by Hyujeong, a Seon master and the author of a number of important religious texts.
 The presence of the monks' army was a critical factor in the eventual expulsion of the Japanese invaders.

 Seosan made efforts toward the unification of Buddhist doctrinal study and practice.
 He was strongly influenced by Wonhyo, Jinul, and Giwha.
-He is considered the central figure in the revival of Joseon Buddhism, and most major streams of modern Korean Seon trace their lineages back to him through one of his four main disciples: Yujeong (1544–1610); Eongi (1581–1644), Taeneung (1562–1649) and Ilseon (1533–1608), all four of whom were lieutenants to Seosan during the war with Japan.
+He is considered the central figure in the revival of Joseon Buddhism, and most major streams of modern Korean Seon trace their lineages back to him through one of his four main disciples: Yujeong; Eongi, Taeneung and Ilseon, all four of whom were lieutenants to Seosan during the war with Japan.